luontola/web-intro/databases.md

 [View solution](https://github.com/orfjackal/web-intro-project/commit/1db02859480c0a2bccfcf748d9380ef66d3803a9)

+*Note: The example solution has a security vulnerability, but we'll address that in a [later chapter](/security/).*

 - render comments using templates, will need set the [layout option][sinatra-templates] to `false` because otherwise Sinatra will try to wrap the template in `layout.rb`
 - [DateTime][ruby-datetime] can be rendered as text using [strftime][ruby-strftime], for example `date.strftime('%Y-%m-%d %H:%M')`